-The general rule of thumb when measuring your pet for their pet transport is that your pet must have enough room to sit stand and lay down comfortably in the crate.
+The general rule of thumb when measuring your pet for their Long Distance Pet Transport is that your pet must have enough room to sit stand and lay down comfortably in the crate.
 They can’t have the top of their head or standing ears touching the top of the kennel.
 Most airlines have different rules and regulation for pet transport.
 As well as their crate requirements for pet air transport can be a little different.
 So please check with the airline you plan to travel with for the specific requirements.
 Just so you don’t end up with bad measurements.
 Also to measure your pet for transport can be fairly simple with the help of another person.
 So calling the a friend over to give you 10 minutes could also help.

 Tips For Measuring Your Dog For Pet Transport

-Having a measuring tape and leash are a must when measuring your pet for transport.
+Having a measuring tape and leash are a must when measuring your pet for Long Distance Pet Transport.
 And some tasty treats will definitely help.
 So with a leash on your dog, have your helper stand in front of the dog holding said tasty treats.
 The goal is to keep the dog in a standing position, attention on the treat.
 Measuring for height is done from the top of the head to the bottom of the front feet.
 Length measurement is done from the side of the pet.
 First beginning at the tip of the nose to the base of the tail.
 Unless your measuring a cat, we will go over suggestions for your feline friends in a little bit!
 As this takes a little more finessing.

 Tips For Measuring Your Cat For Pet Transport

 Cats are a little different to measure.
 Cats have a way of knowing when you really want or need them to do something and they avoid doing it.
 They are the type of animals to play games.
-That being said, If you can get them to stand for their air pet transport measurement, awesome.
+That being said, If you can get them to stand for their air Long Distance Pet Transport measurement, awesome.
 If not, try making it seem like something that they want to do.
 Like petting them while they are stretched out on the floor, sneak that tape measure in there and go from the top of the head to the base of the feet.
 Then you will also need measure your pet from the tip of their nose to the tip of their tail.